 If you’re facing a short-term emergency, such as a job loss, forbearance can give you much-needed relief while you get back on track.
 By getting your payments reduced or eliminated for a short time, you can get your finances in order without falling behind on your loans.

-However, forbearance is still a smarter option than not making payments and risking student loan default.
+It can also be tempting to regularly reapply for forbearance rather than looking into long-term affordability strategies, like signing up for income-driven repayment.
+But for short stretches of time, forbearance is still a smarter option than not making payments and risking student loan default.